facebook/zstd/lib/README.md

 Multithreading capabilities are exposed via :
 - private API `lib/compress/zstdmt_compress.h`.
-  Symbols defined in this header are exposed in library, hence usable.
+  Symbols defined in this header are currently exposed in `libzstd`, hence usable.
   Note however that this API is planned to be locked and remain strictly internal in the future.
 - advanced API `ZSTD_compress_generic()`, defined in `lib/zstd.h`, experimental section.
   This API is still considered experimental, but is designed to be labelled "stable" at some point in the future.
-  It's the recommended entry point to trigger multi-threading.
+  It's the recommended entry point for multi-threading operations.

 #### Windows : using MinGW+MSYS to create DLL